s4heid/bosh-azure-stemcell-mirror/README.md

   - `Gallery Image Contributor` on the gallery
   - `Contributor` on the resource group

+## Deployment

+First, log-in to your Azure subscription using `azd auth login`.
+Run `azd up` to provision your infrastructure and deploy to Azure (or run `azd provision` then `azd deploy` to accomplish the tasks separately).

 ## Development

 ### Run the unit tests